PeteyChan/SimpleECS/README.md

     float_value = int_value * 100;                            // contains all the components in the foreach function
 }));

-all_entities.Foreach( (in Entity entity, ref int value ) =>  // you can access the owner entity by putting it in the first position
-{                                                            // with the in keyword followed by any components you want to use
+query.Foreach( (in Entity entity, ref int value ) =>  // you can access the owner entity by putting it in the first position {                                                            // with the in keyword followed by any components you want to use
   Console.WriteLine($"{entity} value is {value}");
 });